District Court procedures

 Serving the notice

-- By personal service
+- By hand (also known as personal service)

 - By registered prepaid post